neuefische/wd-flipped-classroom-curriculum/sessions/js-functions/js-functions.md

 The declaration consists of 4 parts:

-1. the keyword function
+1. the keyword `function`
-2. a name chosen by the programmer (must start with a lowercase letter) Everything between the
+2. a `name for the function`, that is chosen by the programmer (must start with a lowercase letter)
-3. a pair of round brackets (more about them later)
+3. a pair of `round brackets` (more about them later)
 4. the `function body`: a pair of curly brackets, containing one or more lines of code.

+A function declaration could look like this:

 ```js
 function aSuperUsefulFunction() {